 The Bachelor of Nursing (Post-registration) Singapore is open to registered nurses who want to extend their clinical practice and progress as a nurse leader in Singapore, or elsewhere in the world.
 It will equip you with critical thinking skills and an appreciation of how to use the latest research to inform your clinical decisions.

 The Bachelor of Nursing (Post-registration) Singapore is offered part time over one or two years and is taught in the block mode with online support.

 At the beginning of each semester, leading academics from Sydney Nursing School deliver the face-to-face components of the course, including lectures and tutorials, in a two-week teaching block, with some units having additional face-to-face hours mid-semester.

-Students complete the requirements for award of the Bachelor of Nursing (Post-Registration) degree according to the basis for admission.
-Off-shore students will complete 48cp of further study to be awarded the degree.
+Students complete the requirements for award of the Bachelor of Nursing (Post Registration) degree according to the basis for admission.
+Off-shore students will complete 48 credit points of further study to be awarded the degree.

 Completing the Bachelor of Nursing (Post-Registration) will upgrade students' qualifications to be more competitive in the workplace.
 It then provides the opportunity to complete postgraduate study that can lead to a broader range of senior and management roles across the healthcare sector.